Mathomat V5 Template

 An oversized 180 degree protractor

-The really large 180 degree protractor in Mathomat V5 has a new design, with radius guides that are designed to simplify its appearance, making it look as much like a traditional 180 degree protractor asa possible.
+The really large 180-degree protractor in Mathomat V5 has a new design, with radius guides that are designed to simplify its appearance, making it look as much like a traditional 180 degree protractor as possible.
+The larger, 120mm diameter, for the protractor in V5 creates more space between degree lines, allowing students to understand its structure more easily.
 Why we think this is important is explained in the design rationale statement below.
 In addition the twin degree scales in the V5 protractor, running in opposite directions from the positive and negative X-Axis replicates what we think is the most common protractor design in use at grade five for introduction of degrees as a measure of angle.

 An important feature in the new Mathomat V5 template is that it offers students 360 degree protractors to work with when using degrees and radians.
 These are important for conceptualising reflex angles and the unit circle in trigonometry.